 This liability stays with the land, regardless of whether the owner was aware of the liability.

-Choosing the right provider for search information
+Choosing the right provider for searches

 With so many questions and queries to uncover, WHN uses official search services from the relevant authorities to provide search information.
 Official searches are extremely accurate, provide fuller information, and allow easier recourse in the event of a mistake being made.